Yue-Yang/yue-yang.github.io/about.markdown

 permalink: /about/
 ---

 My name is Yue Yang.
-I am a game developer.
+I am a developer.

 ## Project